Google to require benefits, minimum wage for contractors

-SAN FRANCISCO — Google says it will require staffing companies it works with to pay workers at least $15 an hour and give them health benefits.
+SAN FRANCISCO — Google said Tuesday it will require staffing companies it works with to pay workers at least $15 an hour and give them health benefits.

 The company has faced pushback from employees and contract workers for paying contractors less than full-time employees.

-Google’s new rules will require contractors, who are usually employed by third-party companies, to also get 12 weeks of paid parental leave and a tuition reimbursement each year for classes.
+Google’s new rules will require contractors, who are usually employed by third-party companies, to also get 12 weeks of paid parental leave and a $5,000 tuition reimbursement each year for classes to learn new skills.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.